Building Plot Valuations

 Demolition Costs: Typically £5,000-10,000

-How does Homebuilding & Renovating come up with the figures in the Build Cost Guide?
+How does Homebuilding & Renovating come up with the build cost figures?

 How do I measure my intended new house?